writethedocs/www/docs/include/conf/schedule_au.rst

 Social Event
 ~~~~~~~~~~~~

 The official Write the Docs social!
-Further details will be announced later,
-but expect some music and games,
-and bring your favorite beverage to your computer :)
+Expect a relaxed atmosphere where you can chat and network with your fellow documentarians.

+Snacks and drinks (non-alcoholic & alcoholic) will be provided.

 * **Where**: {{ about.social_venue }}
 {% if not flaghasschedule %}